mwmiller/baby_ex/Bushbaby.md

 	- Long term identity public key
 	- Selected ephemeral public key for this connection
-	- HMAC of node's ephemeral public key with a key of the clump identifier in which this peer is participating
+	- HMAC of the clump identitifier in which this peer is participating with a key of this node's ephemeral public key

 A received "HELLO" packet allows the peer to confirm a shared clump identifier and construct the necessary values for authentication.